flyntwp/flynt/Components/BlockCookieNotice/README.md

-## Block Cookie Notice README

-### Title:

-Block Cookie Notice
+Title: Block Cookie Notice

 ---

-### Category:

-Block
+Category: Block

 ---

-### Tags:

-block, cookie, notice
+Tags: block, cookie, notice

 ---

-### Description:

-A cookie notice who can edited in translatabale options.
-There you can set the content in a WYSIWYG and set a Close Button Label.
-The label will not shown up, you will see a close icon.
-The cookie expired date is set by default to 365 days.

----

-### Fields:

-contentHtml, closeButtonLabel

----
+Text: On a first visit, the website visitor will see this notice at the bottom of the screen, until dismissed with a click on the button.
+Custom formatted text and a button label can be set in the "Translatable Options" tab.